-Each year, volunteers generously give roughly 20,000 hours to Camp Encourage.
+Each year, volunteers collectively and very generously give tens of thousands of hours to Camp Encourage.
 Without these volunteers and their gifts of time and talent, Camp Encourage would not be able to offer our campers the quality experience they deserve.
 Join the volunteer efforts of Camp Encourage!

 Many roles are available year round as well as during each camp session.
 We are happy to accommodate volunteer groups and organize corporate volunteer outings.
-For questions or arrangements, call 816.830.7171.
-To access a flyer that can be shared with potential volunteers, click HERE.
+For questions or arrangements, call 816.830.7171 or email Aimee Gorrow at email@example.com.

 Expectations of all volunteers: A volunteer must understand that he or she will need to put the needs of the campers before his or her own needs, must be very reliable and trustworthy, and must be willing and able to exude our mission and our values at all times.